microsoft/vscode-docs/docs/remote/troubleshooting.md

 **Resolution:** The extension can use the `webview.asWebviewUri` to resolve issues with `vscode-resource://` URIs.

-In the case of ports being blocked, the best approach is to instead use the [webview message passing](/api/extension-guides/webview#scripts-and-message-passing) API.
+If ports are being blocked, the best approach is to instead use the [webview message passing](/api/extension-guides/webview#scripts-and-message-passing) API.
 As a workaround, `vscode.env.asExternalUri`  can be used allow the webview to connect to spawned localhost web servers from VS Code.
 However, this is currently blocked for VS Online's browser-based editor (only) by [MicrosoftDocs/vsonline#11](https://github.com/MicrosoftDocs/vsonline/issues/11).
 See the [extension author's guide](/api/advanced-topics/remote-extensions#workarounds-for-using-localhost-from-a-webview) for details on the workaround.

 ### Blocked localhost ports